can3p/cl-journal/docs/index.md

 the latter case client will ignore the file until you remove this line.

 **Note** cl-journal also supports post updates and deletions.
-To do that just edit/delete the relevant file and fire `cl-journal sync` command from the top level folder of your blog.
+To do that just edit/delete the relevant file and fire `cl-journal push` command from the top level folder of your blog.

 **Note** At the moment cl-journal does not sync any information from the